-No. What Who When Recommended Priority A Refer to Actions Tasks in EC 4.3. В Evaluate the feasibility of incorporating Washington State Department of Commerce Incentivizing Low-impact Development report into the development code and as a resource for developers.
-CC, CM, PC, CED Long-term Medium (unfunded) С Evaluate the feasibility of creating a sustainable site planning score to evaluate a development.
-CC, CM, PC, CED Near-term High (unfunded)
+No. What Who When Recommended

+Priority

+Α Refer to Actions Tasks in EC 4.3.

+В Evaluate the feasibility of incorporating CC, CM, Long-term Medium

+Washington State Department of Commerce PC, CED (unfunded)

+Incentivizing Low-impact Development

+report into the development code and as a

+resource for developers.

+C Evaluate the feasibility of creating a CC, CM, Near-term High

+sustainable site planning score to evaluate a PC, CED (unfunded)

+development.